DeFiCh/defichain.com/content/white-paper.en.md

 Closing a loan contract entitles its owner to get back all 100% of its collateral.
 To close a loan contract, the owner has to pay back the loan in full, plus the accrued interest in its entity in the DAT (e.g. DBTC).
 Upon liquidation of the loan, the minted DAT is burned, and the initial minted DAT and the interest will be converted into DFI via the DeFi DEX described in this paper.

-While this concept is not new to the DeFi system, what is novel is the possibility to collateralize any asset due to the DeFi Blockchain’s nature.
+While this concept is not new to the DeFi system, what is novel is the possibility to collateralize any asset due to DeFiChain’s nature.

 1. Alice opens a loan contract and funds it with 150k DFI.
 2. With DFI at $0.10 spot rate, Alice’s loan contract now has $15,000 worth of collateral.